BeeFox-sys/blasebot/README.md

 # Blasebot
 ---
-A discord bot for blaseball
+A Discord bot for [Blaseball](https://www.blaseball.com/).

 ## Features

-* Game lookup (`bb!game [season] [day] [team playing]`)
+* Game lookup (`/lookup day [season] [day] [team playing]`)
-* Player lookup (`bb!player [full name]`)
+* Player lookup (`/lookup player [full name]`)
-* Team lookup (`bb!team [team name, nickname, or emoji]`)
+* Team lookup (`/lookup team [team name]`)
-* Game subscription (`bb!subscribe [team]`)
-* Game summaries (`bb!summarize [team]`)
-* Game score updates (`bb!scores [team]`)
+* Game score updates (`/subscribe scores [team]`)
-* Game score updates compact mode (`bb!compact [team]`)
+* Game summaries (`/subscribe summaries [team]`)
+* Event subscription (`/subscribe events`)
+* End-of-game betting reminders (`/subscribe bets`)

-## Game Subscription
+## Game Scores

-Game subscription allows you to have plays and score for all games a team play sent directly to a channel of your choice.
-You can allow this by using `bb!subscribe [team]`.
-If you wish to stop having this information sent to a channel, you can use `bb!unsubscribe`.
-You may only have information for one team sent to a channel, and you cannot have a teams information sent to multiple channels.
+Game score update subscription allows you to have scoring plays for all games that a specific team play be sent directly to a channel of your choice.
+You can enable this by using `/subscribe scores [team]`.
+If you wish to stop having this information sent to a channel, you can use `/unsubscribe scores [team]`.
+You may only have scores for one team sent to a channel, and you cannot have a given team's scores be sent to multiple channels.

 ## Game Summaries

-Game summaries are similar to subscriptions.
-When a game ends, a score card will be sent to the selected channel, this is the same card generated with game lookups.
-Unlike subscriptions, you may have multiple teams summaries sent to the same channel.
-You can subscribe to summaries using `bb!summarize [team]` and unsubscribe with `bb!unsummarize [team]`.
+Game summaries are similar to score update subscriptions.
+When a game ends, a score card – the same style that is generated with game lookups – will be sent to the subscribed channel.
+Unlike game score subscriptions, you may have multiple teams' summaries sent to the same channel.
+You can subscribe to summaries using `/subscribe summaries [team]` and unsubscribe with `/unsubscribe summaries [team]`.

-## Game Scores

-Game scores are also similar to subscriptions, only giving updates on scoring plays.
-You can subscribe to score updates using `bb!scores [team]` and unsubscribe with `bb!unscores [team]`.
-If you want a more compact version, use `bb!compact[team]` and `bb!uncompact[team]`.

 ## Privacy

-No personal data is stored in the database, only channel IDs, guild IDs, and the ID of any teams are stored.
+No personal data is stored in the database, only channel IDs, guild IDs, and the IDs of any blaseball teams are stored.

 ## Forbidden Knowledge

 Warning!
-This code contains some forbidden knowledge, forbidden knowledge can demystify the game of blaseball.
+This code contains some forbidden knowledge, which can demystify the game of blaseball.
 Look at the code at your own risk!

 ## Invite Bot

-You can invite blasebot to your guild using [this link](https://discord.com/oauth2/authorize?client_id=749154634370646067&scope=bot&permissions=18432)
+You can invite Blasebot to your server using [this link](https://discord.com/oauth2/authorize?client_id=749154634370646067&scope=bot%20applications.commands&permissions=18432).
+This link is also shown by using the bot's `/info` command.

 ## Running the bot

-If you wish to run the bot yourself, you will need to use node 14.5.0 minimum.
+If you wish to run the bot yourself, you will need to use Node 14.5.0 minimum.
 To run the bot make sure to run `npm install` to install all packages.
 You can then configure a file named `config.json` at the top level of the directory.
 See `sample.config.json` for how to configure the bot.
+Once the config file has been created, run `node command-json/updateCommands` from the top directory to register the bot's slash commands with Discord.
-Blaseball uses a mongoose database to store subscriptions and summaries.
+Blasebot uses a Mongoose database to store subscriptions – if you are running the bot locally, leave [MongoDB](https://www.mongodb.com/try/download/community) (`mongo`) running in the background before starting up the bot.

-Once everything is set up, you can run blaseball with `node bot/main` from the top directory.
+Once everything is set up, you can run Blasebot with `node bot/main` from the top directory.